-The EFR32BG22 Wireless Gecko features a highly configurable radio transceiver supporting the Bluetooth Low Energy wireless protocol.
+The EFR32MG22 Wireless Gecko features a highly configurable radio transceiver supporting Zigbee and Bluetooth Low Energy wireless protocols.

 3.2.1 Antenna Interface

 The 2.4 GHz antenna interface consists of a single-ended pin (RF2G4\IO).
 The external components for the antenna interface in typical applications are shown in the RF Matching Networks section.